Cron (timer) triggers

 The form N/... is accepted as meaning N-MAX/..., that is, starting at N, use the increment until the end of that specific range.
 It does not wrap around.

-Comma (,) Commas are used to separate items of a list.
-For example, using MON,WED,FRI in the 5th field (day of week) would mean Mondays, Wednesdays and Fridays.
+Comma (,) Commas separate items in a list.
+For example, using MON,WED,FRI in the 5th field (day of week) would mean Mondays, Wednesdays, and Fridays.

-Hyphen (-) Hyphens are used to define ranges.
+Hyphen (-) Hyphens define ranges.
 For example, 9-17 would indicate every hour between 9am and 5pm inclusive.

 Question mark (?)
-Question marks can be used instead of asterisks (*) for leaving either day-of-month or day-of-week blank.
+Question marks are instead of asterisks (*) to leave either day-of-month or day-of-week blank.

 Predefined scheduling for Cron jobs